Prime vertex-minors of a prime graph

 As a corollary, we deduce the following result.

 \begin{corollary} Locally equivalent graphs have the same set of non-essential vertices.

 \end{corollary}

+It is known from {\cite[Proposition~2.5]{Oum2005}} that $G\wedge xz=G\wedge xy\wedge yz$ for two edges $xy$ and $xz$ in a graph $G$, and therefore we deduce the following corollary. \begin{corollary} Pivot-equivalent graphs have the same set of non-pivotal vertices.

-\paragraph*{3-uniform hypergraphs and tight paths} A pair $H =(V,E)$ is a \emph{hypergraph} if $V$ is a finite set and $E$ is a set of nonempty subsets of $V$, and we denote the vertex set of $H$ by $V(H) = V$ and denote the edge set of $H$ by $E(H) = E$.
+\end{corollary} \paragraph*{3-uniform hypergraphs and tight paths} A pair $H =(V,E)$ is a \emph{hypergraph} if $V$ is a finite set and $E$ is a set of nonempty subsets of $V$, and we denote the vertex set of $H$ by $V(H) = V$ and denote the edge set of $H$ by $E(H) = E$.
 A hypergraph is \emph{3-uniform} if every edge has cardinality $3$.
 A hypergraph $H'$ is a \emph{partial hypergraph} of a hypergraph $H$ if $V(H') \subseteq V(H)$ and $E(H') \subseteq E(H)$.
-For a set $F$ of edges of a hypergraph $H$, $(\bigcup_{e\in F} e, F)$ is the partial hypergraph of $H$ \emph{generated by} $F$.